"I don't know where to start".

 However if you don't know where or what to start things can get a little tough and you'll most probably find yourself yoyo-ing between all sorts of fitness classes and getting 0 results.

 If you are unsure of what you like doing then you might want to start by finding something that you enjoy doing, this means that you have to try out a few different things before you find something that gets you going.
 If you have found it, why does that sport inspire you?
 Do you look up to or aspire to be like someone, if so what activity do they like doing?
+What do they do to compliment their sport?
 Now that you have found something that you enjoy doing, set yourself a fitness goal, then once you have your goal find out exactly what you need to do in order to achieve it and get good at it then keep working on it.

 Let me break this down for you.